Ayush-Patel-10/ELK-Stack-Setup/README.md

 Now to run them in Ubuntu we need to grant permissions:

-=> sudo chown -R ayush:ayush /home/<kibana-8.12.0> OR <elasticsearch-8.12.0> OR <logstash-8.12.0>
+=> sudo chown -R ayush:ayush /home/(kibana-8.12.0) OR (elasticsearch-8.12.0) OR (logstash-8.12.0)

-Here ayush is the username.
+Here, ayush is the username.

 To add a new user, run this:

-sudo adduser <username>
+sudo adduser (username)

 ========================

-You might encounter error when running Kibana, try this:
+You might encounter an error when running Kibana, try this:

 => sudo ./kibana --allow-root